pirishd/InstantMock/README.md

 ## Requirements
 * Xcode 8.2
 * iOS 9
-* os 10.10
+* osX 10.10

 ## Installation
 ### Cocoapods
 *InstantMock* is available using [CocoaPods](http://cocoapods.org).
-Just add the following file to your Podfile:
+Just add the following line to your Podfile:
 ```
 pod 'InstantMock'
 ```